Dinners for a Difference

 Raising Awareness to Help Others

-Led by the Saint James Mission & Justice Committee, Dinners for a Difference are held twice a year and are an opportunity for our community to learn more about refugees, immigrants, asylum-seekers and other uprooted people and the difficulties they face in trying to begin a new life here in the United States and in Lancaster.
-Former displaced people, now settled in Lancaster typically prepare dishes for the dinner, from their homeland—the county they were forced to flee because of conflict, persecution and/or natural disaster.
+Led by the Saint James Mission & Justice Committee, Dinners for a Difference are typically held twice a year and are an opportunity for our community to learn more about advocacy, refugees, immigrants, asylum-seekers and other uprooted people and the difficulties they face in trying to begin a new life here in the United States and in Lancaster.
+Former displaced people, now settled in Lancaster, usually prepare dishes for dinner from their homeland—the country they were forced to flee because of conflict, persecution and/or natural disaster.

-The Mission & Justice committee now partners with Church World Service for Dinners for a Difference and other awareness raising activities.
+The Mission & Justice committee now partners with Church World Service for Dinners for a Difference, World Refugee Day and other awareness-raising activities.
 Monies raised from the dinners go towards relocation efforts in our local community.

 I had no idea of the problems people face when they come here from another country.
 It is so sad that highly educated people, and I mean doctors and scientists, cannot find work here.
 Instead, they basically have to find low-paying jobs just to get by.
 My heart really goes out to them, and I am looking forward to learning how I might make a difference in refugees' lives.